Majors, Minors, Concentrations, Certificates & Other Programs

 - Bachelor of Science

-- Major: Exercise Science, Wellness & Sports
+- Majors: Exercise Science, Wellness & Sports

 - Concentrations: Coaching, Exercise Science, Health & Physical Education